 - It is not possible to quantitatively assess how well the data validation elements built into the survey script has performed.
 This is because they do not allow data that doesn't meet the validation points to be entered.
 As such, no data that does not meet the validation elements in the script was received. - Survey cleaning took place for each reporting month.
-The proportion of respondents removed during the cleaning process varies by month, ranging from 5.2% to 13.5%.
-It was expected that the proportion of removals at this stage would be around 10%.
-The average proportion of removals over the year was 11.1%, and therefore just over the expected range. - It is not possible to give a quantitative assessment of the quality checks on exported data from the survey system as if any errors were found, the data was re-exported. - A small number of caps and imputations were performed each month.
+The proportion of removals at this stage are around 10%. - It is not possible to give a quantitative assessment of the quality checks on exported data from the survey system as if any errors were found, the data was re-exported. - A small number of caps and imputations were performed each month.
 More detail on these caps and imputations, including the number performed across the year can be found in section 4.5.1.
 The overall assessment of these caps and imputations are that they are within acceptable levels and only impact a small proportion of trips. - The number of cases in each monitoring category are monitored each month to ensure that no weighting cells are empty.
-In 2023, no weighting cells were empty for any of the reporting months. - It is not possible to give a quantitative assessment of quality checks on the reports produced as if an error was identified it was rectified.
+In 2024, no weighting cells were empty for any of the reporting months. - It is not possible to give a quantitative assessment of quality checks on the reports produced as if an error was identified it was rectified.
 No consistent errors were found.